SondagesPro/LS-sendMailCron/README.md

 ## Installation

 - See [Install and activate a plugin for LimeSurvey](https://extensions.sondages.pro/about/install-and-activate-a-plugin-for-limesurvey.html) for version before 4.0
-- This version was tested with LimeSurvey version 4.1.18,
 - This version muts work with all LimeSurvey version 2.55 and up
 - In some LimeSurvey version : you need to manually create the `./application/runtime` to use CFileLogRoute ([See LimeSurvey manual](https://manual.limesurvey.org/Cron)).

 ### LimeSurvey version compatibility
-- 2.73 : This version was not tested
+- 2.73 : This version was not tested but must work **no support**
-- 3.X : This version was not tested
+- 3.X : This version was not tested but must work **no support**
+- 4.X : This version was not tested but must work **no support**
+- 5.X : This version was not tested but must work
+- 6.X : Tested
-- 4.X : Tested
+- 7.X : Tested

+This plugin use own url manager, and do not use `publicurl` set in config.

 ### Via GIT
 - Go to your LimeSurvey Directory (version up to 2.54.4)